julianbrooke/GutenTag/README.md

 2. You can run the python script
 3. You import GutenTag into other python code and access its functionality through an API.

 The first two are functionally equivalent in the sense that both access the GutenTag web interface.
-The main difference is that the python script requires you have Python (2.7) [2] and NLTK (3.0) [3] installed, whereas the exectuable is standalone and does not require any additional software.
+The main difference is that the python script requires you have Python (2.7) [5] and NLTK (3.0) [6] installed, whereas the exectuable is standalone and does not require any additional software.
 We have not built an executable for Linux, so Linux users should use the python script.
 If you are accessing through an API, you can mostly skip the next section, though even API users may use the web interface for the purposes of creating configuration files which access specific subcorpora or do XML (TEI) tagging.

 The GutenTag HTML interface
 ---------------------------

 When you run GutenTag (either by clicking on it or running it from the command line), a brower window should open automatically.
 The first time you run GutenTag, it will prompt you for the location of the directory which contains the Project Gutenberg corpus: on a GUI like Windows or Mac OS X, you can usually grab the exact full path from a file finder/explorer window opened to that directory using copy and paste.
-(If you download the slimmed-down Project Gutenberg from our website, and place it in the main GutenTag directory in a folder called "smallgut," the path you need to enter will simply be "smallgut/" [without quotation marks]).
+(If you download the slimmed-down Project Gutenberg from our website, and place it (after unzipping) in a directory parallel to (in the same folder as) the GutenTag directory, the path you need to enter will simply be "../smallgut/" [without quotation marks]).
 Click check to see if you've done this right, at which point it will prompt you to refresh your browser.

 The main page of the interface allows you to configure everything about a particular run of GutenTag.
 By clicking on the first button on the screen, you can load an existing (previously saved) parameter file from a list, which will then populate the HTML form with those previous settings.
 At the bottom of the screen, there is a corresponding button that allows you to enter a filename to save your parameters; these will be available when you start your next run of GutenTag.
 If you wish, you can also run GutenTag from the command line with the -c command (configure), which will allow you to save the parameter file without actually runing GutenTag.
 The saved parameter files can be found in the saved_parameters subdirectory.